 - Great spot with lots to explore both on the water and land that is only accessible by boat.

-- Mangrove tunnel is long and very cool especially since no boats can come into the lagoon!
+- The mangrove tunnel is long and very cool especially since no boats can come into the lagoon!

 - See my Instagram Reels of the location in order to get a great picture of the area.
 The mangrove tunnel is pretty magical!